Looking for an employer of record in France? Here’s what you need to know

 • Simplified share business (SAS)

-• Single person simplified share business (SASU)
+• Single-person simplified share business (SASU)

 • Public limited company (SA)

-PEO in France
+Global PEO in France

-A Professional Employer Organization (PEO) is not the same as an employer of record.
+A Professional Employer Organization (PEO) is not the same as an Employer of Record.
 PEO services are limited to domestic HR tasks, while EORs enable businesses to employ workers on a global scale and handle things like payroll, tax, HR, and compliance on their behalf.
 To use a PEO in France, you need an existing legal entity there.

-1) Is an employer of record legal in France?
+1) Is an Employer of Record legal in France?

 2) What are the benefits of a CDI contract in France?